Tardive dyskinesia (TD) is a movement disorder. It causes repeating movements that a person cannot control. TD may affect the face, limbs, or trunk.

-TD is caused by chronic use of certain antipsychotic medicines.
+TD is caused from long-term use of certain antipsychotic medicines.

 It is not known why TD happens.
-Not all people who take these drugs get TD.
+Not all people who take these medicines get TD.

 TD is more common in women.
 It is also more common in older adults.
-Other things that may raise your risk are:
+Other things that may raise the risk are:

-- Are taken in high doses for longer than six months
+- Taken in high doses for longer than six months

-- Are first-generation drugs, which are the first drugs made to treat a condition
+- The first drugs made to treat a condition

-- Symptoms that begin or get worse after you reduce or stop the medicine
+- Symptoms that start or get worse after the medicine is stopped or the dose is lowered

 Movements may be once and a while or all of the time.
-They may or may not be noticed by others.
 Symptoms may start while on the medicine or within weeks of stopping it.

 - Flexing and extending the thighs